paipeline/LLMoptimFunc/classical_markowitz_model.md

 x[i] \geq 0 \quad \forall i
 \]

-This formulation allows for the optimization of asset allocations in a way that balances risk and return according to the investor's preferences.
+This formulation allows for the optimization of asset allocations in a way that balances maximizing returns while minimizing risks according to the investor's preferences.